dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 To learn more about nullable types, check out [null safety](#null-safety).

-To set a named parameter as required in Dart, you must prefix it with the `required` keyword:
+To mark a named parameter as required in Dart, you must prefix it with the `required` keyword:

 ```dart